 Can I freeze Stromboli?

-Yes, you can freeze Stromboli!
-Allow it to cool completely after baking, then wrap it tightly in plastic wrap and aluminum foil.
-It can be frozen for up to three months.
-To reheat, bake from frozen at 375°F (190°C) for about 25-30 minutes or until heated through.
+Yes!
+Cool it completely, wrap it in plastic and foil, then freeze for up to three months.
+To reheat, bake from frozen at 375°F (190°C) for 25–30 minutes or until hot.

 How can I make Stromboli health-conscious?